SaierLaboratory/TCDBtools/manuals/getMultCompSystems.md

 # Documentation for script: _getMultCompSystems.pl_

 ## Summary
-This program characterizes the set of multicomponent systems present in a fully sequenced genome.
-This complements gblast, which targets the best matches between the query genome and TCDB.
-All multicomponent systems available in TCDB are downloaded and BLASTed against the genome allowing users to specify the E-value cutoff, minimal coverage of the query and subject sequences, and more.
-Hydropathy plots are generated depicting the regions in the query and subject that are aligned.
-The program also determines the genomic context of homologs of each of the components within a system by identifying genes in close neighborhood, thus aiding in the process of selecting components that may be parts of the same operon.
+This program complements [_GBlast_]() and represents the first step in the characterization of multicomponent systems encoded within (meta)genomes.
+All multicomponent systems available in [_TCDB_](tcdb.org) are downloaded and BLASTed against the genome allowing users to specify the E-value cutoff, minimal coverages of the query and subject sequences, sequence identity, minimal alignment length, and more.
+Hydropathy plots are generated depicting the regions in the query and subject proteins that are aligned and covered by [_Pfam_](https://pfam.xfam.org/) domains.
+The program also determines the genomic context of homologs of each of the components within a system.
+Given that in prokaryotes multicomponent systems are often found in operons, the genomic context facilitates the selection of components that are members of the same operon.

 ## Contributor